Skip to main content

 Many reactions that we observe actually occur as a sequence of more simple reactions.
 Such a sequence of simple reaction steps is called a reaction mechanism.
 Our principal goal is to understand the relationships among concentrations, reaction rates, reaction mechanisms, and the conditions that must be satisfied when a particular reaction reaches equilibrium.
 We will find that two related ideas characterize equilibrium from a reaction-rate perspective.
 One is that concentrations no longer change with time.
 The other is a fundamental postulate, called the principle of microscopic reversibility, about the relative rates of individual steps in an overall chemical reaction mechanism when the reacting system is at equilibrium.

-This page titled 1.2: Chemical Kinetics is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Paul Ellgen via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 1.2: Chemical Kinetics is shared under a CC BY-SA 4.0 license and was authored, remixed, and/or curated by Paul Ellgen via source content that was edited to the style and standards of the LibreTexts platform.